TosbackCgusBridge-Bot/CGUs-versions/Buckle/Privacy Policy.md

 While we implement the above security measures on this site, you should be aware that 100% security is not always possible.
 This Privacy &.
 Security Policy supersedes all prior policies and is effective July 1, 2013.
 Contact Us

-Questions?
+Corporate Guest Services:
-Phone: 800-522-8090
+Phone: 800-607-9788
-Mon-Fri 7 am - 9 pm CT
+Mon-Fri: 8 am - 9 pm CT
-Sat-Sun 8 am - 5 pm CT
+Sat: 9 am - 8 pm CT
+Sun: 12 pm - 6 pm CT

-Email: online.orders@buckle.com
+Email: guest.services@buckle.com
 Fax: 308-236-4493

 Corporate Office: